How Do You Write Phd On A Resume

 • Academic: Highlight publications, grants, teaching experience, and conference presentations.

-• Industry R&D: Emphasize technical skills, project management, and problem-solving abilities.
+• Industry R&D: stress technical skills, project management, and problem-solving abilities.

 • Consulting: Showcase analytical skills, communication abilities, and experience in solving complex problems.